theam/aday-ondemand-loop/README.md

 ## 🛠️ Development
 Refer to the [Development Guide](https://iqss.github.io/ondemand-loop/development_guide/) for running the application locally and contributing changes.

+### 🚀 Quick Start
+To quickly set up and run OnDemand Loop in a local development environment, follow the steps outlined in the [Quick Start section of the Development Guide](https://iqss.github.io/ondemand-loop/development_guide/#quick-start).

 ## ⚙️ Available Make Commands
 A list of `make` commands is maintained in the [Development Guide](https://iqss.github.io/ondemand-loop/development_guide/local_environment/#make-commands).